 Above: Send home leftovers with your guests in Stainless steel containers

 - Each year, Britons throw out 40% of the bagged salads they buy, along with 178 million plastic bags.
-Aside from the ridiculous waste impact, it’s fair to say nobody is getting excited about bagged salads.
-Search online for more exciting recipes – there are literally thousands - you can even prep the ingredients several days in advance.
+Aside from the waste impact, it’s fair to say nobody is getting excited about bagged salads.
+Search online for more exciting recipes – you can even prep the ingredients several days in advance.

 Above: Ditch the cling film!
-Save leftovers with a cloth dish bowl cover instead
+Save leftovers with stretchy silicone dish covers instead

-- Glass cups always looks the best, but if you’re worried about breakages, try stainless steel, just like what they use at Glastonbury.
-Husk or enamelware are other alternatives.
+- Glass cups always looks the best, but if you’re worried about breakages, try stainless steel, husk or enamelware alternatives.
 If you need straws, go for the glass, stainless steel or paper variety.

 Above: Use stainless steel cups to prevent broken glass